- Home

 Minimalist living can lead to greater flexibility

-People who welcome a minimalist lifestyle often report feeling more free.
-When it comes to material possessions, having less stuff can make it easier for us to be flexible and make changes in our lives.
+People who welcome a minimalist lifestyle often report feeling freer.
+When it comes to material possessions, having fewer items can make it easier for us to be flexible and make changes in our lives.
 For example, it’s much easier to move house or country if you have fewer things to take with you.

 Minimalist living can promote better sleep

-We all know the importance of getting a good night’s sleep, and research indicates that minimalist living can help us with this.
+We all know the importance of sleep, and research indicates that minimalist living can help with this.

-Studies tell us that cluttered bedrooms may put us more at risk of getting lower-quality sleep.
-On the flip side, this research found that those who regularly de-cluttered their bedrooms experienced improved sleep quality and fewer sleep-related problems.
+Studies show that cluttered bedrooms may put us at risk of lower-quality sleep.
+On the flip side, this research found that those who regularly decluttered their bedrooms experienced improved sleep quality and fewer sleep-related problems.

 Minimalist living can boost happiness

-Another (and perhaps the most important) perk of embracing minimalist living is that it has the power to improve our overall happiness.
+Another (and perhaps the most important) perk of embracing minimalist living is that it can improve overall happiness.

 In our modern, consumer-focused society, things like constant advertising and social media can often convince us that the more things we own, the happier we’ll be.
-However, scientific research tells us that materialism can harm our overall happiness because it convinces us that what we have isn’t enough, leading to dissatisfaction and a never-ending pursuit of more.
+However, research tells us that materialism can harm our overall quality of life because it convinces us that what we have isn’t enough, leading to dissatisfaction and a never-ending pursuit of more.

 8 tips for minimalist living

-Now that we’ve taken a closer look at what minimalist living is and some of the potential benefits, you might be wondering how to start embracing it in your day-to-day life.
+Now that we’ve taken a closer look at what minimalist living is and some of the potential benefits, you might be wondering how to embrace it in your daily life.

 1. Start by removing one item from your home

-If you’re only just embarking on your journey towards a minimalist lifestyle, it can be easy to feel daunted at the path ahead.
-With this in mind, many find focusing on one thing at a time more manageable.
+If you’re only just embarking on your journey towards a minimalist lifestyle, it can be easy to feel daunted.
+With this in mind, many find that focusing on one thing at a time is more manageable.
 So, to start, why not try removing a single item from your home?

-It can be helpful to apply this one-at-a-time approach to the rest of your minimalism journey too.
+It can be helpful to apply this one-at-a-time approach to the rest of your minimalism journey, too.
 For example, when decluttering your home, try to focus on one room at a time.
-This’ll allow you to see the impact of your hard work more quickly and motivate you to keep going.
+This will allow you to see the impact of your hard work more quickly and motivate you to keep going.

 For more tips on decluttering your home, check out our article on the subject.
 And, to find out how to get rid of unwanted items sustainably, take a look at this blog post from Plain Sailing Removals.